-Kim Yong Market is located beneath the long canvas roof.
+Kim Yong Market is located beneath the long canvas roof across the road.
 I think it is also best to practice similar canvas roof techniques in Malaysia.
 Local people can also do business and the country will benefit from tourism revenue.
-If I’m not mistaken, we can get into the deeper part of the market, but we don’t have enough time to explore everything.
+If I’m not mistaken, we can get into the deeper part of King Yong Market, but we don’t have enough time to explore everything.

 It feels like traveling to Argentina or Mexico.
-In fact, this place is near and located very close to the Malaysian border.
+But this place is near and located very close to the Malaysian border.

 We cross the road again …… hang out for a moment in the middle of the road.

-I want to talk about the types of tuk-tuk in Hat Yai.
-Only in Hat Yai and not the whole of Thailand as every state and district has different forms, design and uses.
-If you want a cheap fare, take a big tuk-tuk type like the picture above.
-Only THB10 per person.
+I want to tell you about the types of a tuk-tuk in Hat Yai.
+Only in Hat Yai and not the whole of Thailand, as every state and district has different designs and uses.
+If you want a cheap fare, take a big tuk-tuk type like the picture above, only THB10 per person.
 But I’m not sure how far the distance will go.
-There is also another tuk-tuk which is smaller in size.
-These types are expensive and often reserved solely for you for tourism purposes and sight-seeing.
+There is also another tuk-tuk that is smaller in size.
+These types are expensive and often reserved solely for you for tourism purposes and sightseeing.

-How to pay the fares?
-Did you know this is our first family trip to Thailand?
-So at first, I was kinda confused if I had to pay first before riding or pay later.
-Right after the tuk-tuk stop to fetch you, ask the driver for the destination that you wanted to go to.
-If the destination is in the direction, just get on the tuk-tuk and probably you have to squeeze yourself inside if many passengers already on board.
-If the destination getting near, ring the bell (there are some tuk-tuk that has this kind of facility) or just knock on the window at the rear of the driver.
-After getting off the tuk-tuk, go to the driver window and pay.
+How to pay for the fares?
+Did you know that this is our first family trip to Thailand?
+So at first, I was confused if I had to pay first before riding on it or pay later.
+After the tuk-tuk stop to fetch you, ask the driver for your required destination.
+If the destination is in the direction, ride it on and probably you have to squeeze and push yourself inside if there’s already a passenger inside.
+If the destination is getting near, ring the bell (some tuk-tuk with this kind of facility) or knock on the window at the driver’s rear.
+After getting off the tuk-tuk, go to the driver’s window and pay.
 And while you are in the tuk-tuk, you can also use monopods, but be sure not to stretch your arm too much out of the window.
-If the tuk-tuk bypass, let say, through a lamp post that is so close, it is feared that you will lose your hand!!
+If the tuk-tuk passes, let say, besides a lamp post that is so close, it is feared that you will lose your hand!!

 I’m walking ahead…

 The ultimate mission here is to find a fake sunglasses shop.
 Yes, it’s fake because of imitation brands.
 I’m not shy about telling it.
-Maybe you’re the same and have been wearing imitation stuff, right?
+Maybe you’re the same and have been wearing imitation stuff.
 Just admit it.
 While walking, I saw a shop selling sunglasses and we stopped by.

 Various designs are available.
-Price is not bad, from THB100 to THB150.
+The price is relatively low, from THB100 to THB150.
 Don’t ask about the quality.
-If only for the purpose of sightseeing in Thailand, it would be perfect.
-However, my sunglasses frame has broken several days ago.
-For those of you who are concerned about eye care and to be used for a longer time period, avoid buying imitation sunglasses.
+If only for sightseeing in Thailand, it would be perfect.
+After purchasing it, we just noticed that the sunglasses do not have any brand label.
+However, my sunglasses frame has broken after several days of using it.
+Avoid buying imitation sunglasses for those concerned about eye care and to be used for a more extended period.

-Next, we walk furthermore in the market to buy snacks and fruit.
-It’s a 12-hour train ride to Prachuap Khiri Khan.
-I’m quite worried if suddenly a gastric attack happened.
-Once attacked, my body will be lethargic and weak.
+Next, we walk furthermore into the market to buy snacks and fruit.
+After that, we will board a 12-hour train ride to Prachuap Khiri Khan.
+I’m pretty worried if suddenly a gastric attack happened.
+Once attacked, my body will become weak.
 Ok, let’s see the pictures below …. the trading environment at Kim Yong Market …

 What’s that board in the picture above?
-Looks like a lottery boards similar to Sports Toto and Magnum 4D in Malaysia.
+It looks like a lottery board similar to Sports Toto and Magnum 4D in Malaysia.

-Here, we buy dates.
-Various kinds of dates available.
-The price is very cheap but I’ve forgotten how much it costs.
+Here, we buy date fruit.
+Various kinds of date fruit are available.
+The price is very low, but I’ve forgotten how much it costs.

-Hanging snacks.
-Every country I go to, I’ll definitely see the above shop signboard as it symbolizes a “local shop”.
-A real local or local feeling, “look at the signboard, it’s not written in a Malaysian word … I’m now abroad!”
-Hehehe … That feeling may not exist in Thailand or in Indonesia for you if you’re Malaysian.
+Snacks hanging all around.
+Every country I visit, I’ll see the above shop signboard to symbolize a “local shop”.
+A natural local or local feeling, “Hey, look at the signboard, it’s not written in a Malaysian word … I’m now abroad!”
+Hehehe … That feeling may not exist in Thailand or Indonesia for you if you’re Malaysian.
 Try to feel it in other countries like Latin America, India or Morocco.